 Before you can write data to tables in the store, you must provide a definition of the tables you want to use.
 This definition includes information such as the table's name, the name of its various rows and the data type contained in those rows, identification of the primary and (optional) shard keys, and so forth.
 To perform these definitions, Oracle NoSQL Database provides a Data Definition Language (DDL) that you use to form table and index statements.
-These statements can be used to:
+The best way to run DDL statements is from the SQL Shell, as described in Running the SQL Shell.

 Define tables and sub-tables.